Upper Blepharoplasty in Newport Beach and Beverly Hills

 Over time and/or due to heredity predisposition, the skin of the upper eyelids may begin to sag.
 This may result in hooding of the eyelids, as well as a tired or aged appearance.
 Upper eyelid surgery (the technical term is upper blepharoplasty) is a procedure which can help by improving sagging upper eyelid skin in order to restore a more youthful and refreshed appearance.

 Blepharoplasty is appropriate for healthy men and women who have reasonable expectations for improving sagging upper eyelids.
 In extreme cases, the upper eyelids may sag and interfere with eyesight, in which case surgery can even improve visual fields.
+Upper eyelid surgery addresses significantly different concerns than what a lower blepharoplasty does, but it’s not uncommon to do work on both upper and lower eyelids.
 Dr. Batniji will meet with you for a consultation to discuss your concerns and whether or not upper eyelid surgery can best address your needs.

 Dr. Batniji is board certified by both the American Board of Otolaryngology and the American Board of Facial Plastic & Reconstructive Surgery.
 Specializing in facial plastic surgery, the doctor has dedicated his practice to beautifying the face.
 He has a unique understanding of the aesthetics of the face as well as extensive knowledge of and experience in the intricacies of the facial anatomy and facial plastic surgery techniques.
 This allows him to provide his patients with beautiful, long-lasting upper eyelid surgery results.
+Dr. Batniji is a renowned leader and celebrated lecturer in the field of facial plastic surgery.
 View his Newport Beach upper blepharoplasty gallery for before and after eyelid surgery images.